Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Beachgoing

-Medano Creek flows between the Dunes Parking Lot and the sand dunes.
-The peak flow is usually in late May and early June and the creek is often gone by mid- to late summer.
+Medano Creek flows between the main parking lot and the sand dunes.
+Peak flow is usually in late May and early June, and the creek is often gone by mid- to late summer.
 See the national park website for creek conditions.

 Scenic 4-Wheel Drive